 The Charlesgate area has a rich and distinguished history.

+Charlesgate is part of the Emerald Necklace park system, designed by Frederick Law Olmsted.
+It is on the National Register of Historic Places as part of that system.
 What is now known as Charlesgate was originally known as the Beacon Street Entrance to the Back Bay Fens.[1]
-The Back Bay Fens was the first park designed by Olmsted for the City of Boston in 1878.[2]
+The Back Bay Fens was the first park designed by Olmsted for the City of Boston, in 1878.[2]
 Construction began in 1880.[3]
-The scheme of a connected series of linked parks was set up in 1881.[4]
-Creating the Back Bay Fens was as much a sanitary as an aesthetic project, because the water was heavily polluted and often stagnant.[5]
-As Karl Haglund wrote, Olmsted “envisioned Charlesgate as the meeting point of the Back Bay Fens with the Charles River.”[6]
-The original plan was designed to mimic salt marsh.[7]
-Olmsted also did the original design for the extension of Commonwealth Avenue past Massachusetts Avenue in the new Charlesgate neighborhood.[8]
+The plan for an interconnected series of linked parks was devised in 1881, which called for Charlesgate to serve as a vital link.[4]
+Creating the Back Bay Fens was as much a sanitary as an aesthetic project, because the existing marshy water was heavily polluted from Boston’s rapid growth and industrialization.[5]
+Olmsted was charged with turning a stagnant, sewage-filled cesspool into a beautiful, clean park.
+His original plan was to mimic the natural salt marshes of the Fens.[7]
+Olmsted executed his vision; once completed, the Back Bay Fens served as a clean, natural escape from the blight of industry in Boston.
+The Fens connected to the Charles River at Charlesgate.
+Olmsted also designed the first extension of Commonwealth Avenue past Massachusetts Avenue in the new Charlesgate neighborhood.[8]

-The Charlesgate area was seriously compromised by the erection of the Philip G. Bowker Overpass, completed in 1966.[13]
-This was the same year in which Bowker died.[14]
-1966 was the last year in which it was legal to use Federal funds to take park land for highway development.
-Section 4(f) of the U.S. Department of Transportation Act of 1966 stopped this sort of action.[15]
+The Charlesgate area was seriously compromised by the construction of the Philip G. Bowker Overpass, completed in 1966.[13]
+The Overpass spans the entire length of the park, dominating and subjugating Olmsted’s vision under a concrete roof.
+1966 was the last year in which it was legal to use Federal funds to reclaim park land for highway development; Section 4(f) of the U.S. Department of Transportation Act of 1966 stopped this practice.[15]

 Recent History

-The Charlesgate neighborhood is on the upswing, and the time is ripe for corresponding improvements to the neighborhood’s centerpiece, the park area between Charlesgate East and Charlesgate West.
+The Charlesgate neighborhood is on the upswing, and the time is ripe for corresponding improvements to the neighborhood’s centerpiece, the park between Charlesgate East and Charlesgate West.
 The neighborhood’s upswing is driven by a demographic shift from more temporary residents toward a stable and committed population of owner-occupants.

+For example, in 1998 a design charrette for the Charlesgate area, called Under the Overpass: A Day of Visions for a Sad Landscape yielded a number of innovative ideas, but they languished without a community organization to push the proposals to fruition.
 Today, the dedicated residents who lead the Charlesgate Alliance are devoted exclusively to advocating for the area and its adjoining neighborhoods.
-Founded in late January 2017 by Pam Beale and Parker James, the Charlesgate Alliance has a supporter list of over 170 and 37 affiliated organizations, who are committed to bringing rapid improvement to the Charlesgate and its surrounding area.
+Founded in late January 2017 by Pam Beale and Parker James, the Charlesgate Alliance has a supporter list of over 170 people and 37 affiliated organizations, who are committed to bringing improvement to Charlesgate and its surrounding area.

 [1] Referenced a number of times in Carr, Ethan et al, editors, The Papers of Frederick Law Olmsted: Volume VIII, The Early Boston Years, 1882-1890 (Baltimore: Johns Hopkins Press, 2013).